jackledead/jackledead_armory/README.md

 Black Sea Mafia Boss: Start with AK74, Fort 221, cigarettes, lighter, cell phone, blazer, dress shirt, pants.
 I'm sure he's a nice guy.
 A little OP, statted at 8 points but really meant to be used for roleplay and fun.

+Black Sea Swat: Start with Tos 30 and Fort 221.

+Black Sea Police Sniper: Start with a scoped VP Scout and a Fort 221

 ## Suggested Tileset
 #### ASCII/RETRODAYS: Simple means more imagination to fill your mind.
 #### UNDEAD PEOPLE TILESET: [github.com/Theawesomeboophis/UndeadPeopleTileset](https://github.com/Theawesomeboophis/UndeadPeopleTileset) Looks great with the guns from jackledead armory, is very visible and fun.
 Great mods compatibility.
+#### Ultica: Realistic.

 ## Suggested Mods for use with this mod
 #### [Jackledead Infected Github](https://github.com/jackledead/jackledead_infected) for that fast running infected zombie  apocalypse feel.